LAMOR-yonsei/lamor-yonsei.github.io/content/authors/YSM/_index.md

   - Students
 ---

-I would like to develop scalable and explainable machine learning-based weather prediction models based on previous studies of numerical modeling and weather forecasting.
+I aim to develop scalable and interpretable machine learning models for weather prediction, drawing on insights from previous studies in numerical modeling and weather forecasting.